Principal Investigator (PI)

 Dr. Dimitrios Terzis

 Ariadni Elmaloglou is a Ph.D.
 Student at the Laboratory of Soil Mechanics of EPFL.
-She holds a M.Sc. in Environmental Engineering from Technical University of Denmark and a 5-year diploma in Civil Engineering from National Technical University of Athens.
+Ariadni completed a M.Sc. thesis entitled “Characterization of contaminated sites with the DC/IP method: Rødekro case” in 2017, as part of her M.Sc. in Environmental Engineering at Technical University of Denmark.
+She also holds a 5-year diploma in Civil Engineering from National Technical University of Athens, with specialization in Geotechnical Engineering.

 Ray Harran is a Ph.D.
 Student at the Laboratory of Soil Mechanics (LMS) of EPFL.
 Before joining the LMS, Ray recently defended his master thesis entitled “Decision Aids for Tunneling – A Catalogue for application to small tunnels”.
 His work was accomplished during an exchange between EPFL and the Massachusetts Institute of Technology (MIT) in the USA, where he was hosted in the rock mechanics lab of Prof. Herbert Einstein.

 Grégoire Martin is a Ph.D.
 Student at the Laboratory of Soil Mechanics (LMS) of EPFL.
-He holds a M.Sc. and a B.Sc. in Environmental Engineering from EPFL comprising an exchange year (3rd year Bachelor) at the Technische Universität Berlin (TUB).
-He accomplished his master thesis at EPFL in 2018 in the Laboratory of Ecohydrology entitled “Modelling atrazine transport at catchment scale with the tran-SAS numerical model”.
-Furthermore, Grégoire has also acquired experience in the industry while working for PanGas AG (The Linde Group), CSD Ingénieurs SA, Haller SA and Energy8.
+He holds a M.Sc.and a B.Sc. in Environmental Engineering from EPFL comprising an exchange year (3rd year Bachelor) at the Technische Universität Berlin (TUB).
+He accomplished his master thesis at EPFL in 2018 in the Laboratory of Ecohydrology entitled “Modelling atrazine transport at catchment scale with the tran-SAS numerical mode”.
+Furthermore, Grégoire has acquired experience in the industry while working for PanGas AG (The Linde Group), CSD Ingénieurs SA, Haller SA and Energy8.